trawick/emptyhammock-out-of-date/README.md

 ## Target audience

-You carefully track the versions of packages in your virtualenv and assess new releases to determine if, and how quickly, you should upgrade.
+You carefully track the versions of packages in your production virtualenvs and assess new releases of those packages to determine if, and how quickly, you should upgrade.

 ## Information used to analyze your virtualenv

-* Your virtualenv's contents, either in the form of the output of `pip freeze` or examination of the virtualenv when this library is used
+* Your virtualenv's contents, either in the form of the output of `pip freeze` or examination of the active virtualenv
 * PyPI, to find out when new package versions are available
   * cached for a configurable length of time
 * Your package release database, in the form of a YAML file, that categorizes the releases of PyPI packages of interest by criticality
-  * e.g., covering the *N* packages used by your *M* projects

 ## Package release database